HAYATO-Kz/Project2-Clicker-Game/README.md

 for every scene's design in my project

 ### Database
-for storage data for player can continue playing from last time that player play
+for save data for player can continue playing from last time that player play

 ### Patterns
 In this project, I use